 How to earn points, examples, and supporting documentation requirements

-CFP defines a manufacturing restricted substance list (MRSL) as a list of chemicals banned from intentional use in facilities that process materials, components and/or products.
+CFP defines an MRSL as a list of chemicals restricted from intentional use in facilities that process materials, components and/or products.
 An MRSL establishes acceptable concentration limits for substances in chemical formulations used within manufacturing operations.